ChrisJabb21/Games-N-at/README.md

 This is a React SPA application using the React Router DOM and Navlink elements

-It made based off of the original website [Original](https://sites.google.com/site/gamesnatsite/) for a place in Pittsburgh called Games N'at.
+It was made based off of the original website [Original](https://sites.google.com/site/gamesnatsite/) for a arcade place in Pittsburgh called Games N'at.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).